stancel/Python-Django-for-PHP-Nerds/README.md

 In terms of where to find more help in advancing your skills, that really depends on your learning style preference.

-* For those who like IRC, #django on Freenode is always busy
+* For those who like IRC, #django on Freenode is always busy.
-* For those who like books, there's [Dive into Python](http://www.diveinto.org/python3/) and [Two Scoops of Django](http://twoscoopspress.org/products/), both generally regarded as authoritative books on their respecive topics.
+* For those who like books, there's [Dive into Python](http://www.diveinto.org/python3/) and [Two Scoops of Django](http://twoscoopspress.org/products/), both generally regarded as authoritative books on their respective topics.
 * For the redditors, there's [/r/learnpython](https://www.reddit.com/r/learnpython) and [/r/django](https://www.reddit.com/r/django).
 * And then of course there's always a DjangoCon in [Europe](http://djangocon.eu/) and [North America](http://djangocon.us/).